Aircraft Valuations

 Just because you approve a valuation quote, and even though you are normally the one paying for it, does not necessarily mean a third-party will accept it.

-4. Validated market intel'
+4. Validated aviation market intel'